KovalenkoKonstantin/keyboard_switcher_linux/README.md

 ✅ Proper error handling and status logging (logs errors for debugging)

+✅ Automatically converts the last typed word if the cursor is positioned right after it

 ## 🎯 Who is this for?

-For **Linux** users who frequently switch keyboard layouts and want to do it with a single key.
+For **Linux** users who frequently switch keyboard layouts and want to do it with a single key, including automatic word conversion.

 💡 **Simplicity > Complexity** – minimal code, maximum benefit!